Skip to main content

 Q: How often should a natural leather couch be professionally cleaned?

 A professional clean every 12 to 18 months is appropriate for most leather sofas in regular household use.
 Homes with pets, children, or heavy use may benefit from more frequent professional attention.
+Regular maintenance between professional cleans extends the life of the results significantly.

 Q: Can I use baby wipes to clean my leather couch?

 Baby wipes are convenient but not recommended for regular leather cleaning.
 Many contain moisturisers and fragrances that leave a film on leather over time, and some formulations contain ingredients that can slowly degrade the surface.
-A damp cloth with water is a safer routine option.
+A damp cloth with distilled water is a safer routine option.

 Q: What is the best way to protect a leather couch long-term?